Hepatitis C Care

 Hepatitis C is a viral infection that causes liver inflammation and over time can lead to liver failure.
 It spreads when blood from someone infected with Hepatitis C enters the body of someone who is not infected.
 This can occur when sharing needles, syringes or other equipment to inject drugs.
 It’s also possible to contract Hepatitis C by sharing personal care items (razors, toothbrushes) that have touched an infected person’s blood or by having sexual contact with an infected person.

-At the UM Center for Infectious Diseases, people with chronic Hepatitis C have access to the following care:
+Through the THRIVE Program, people with chronic Hepatitis C have access to the following care:

 - Hepatitis specialty care